Insomnia and Artificial Sweeteners: What is the Relationship?

 • Are Artificial Sweeteners an Unfamiliar Cause of Insomnia?

-If you’ve read much of my previous work you know that I like research.
-Examining an issue by taking the time to search for information that is backed by documentation is like a walk in a nice park to me.
-When this came up I didn't just want information for my two friends, I wanted the pleasure of “finding out.”
+If you’ve read much of my previous work you know I like research.
+Examining an issue by taking the time to search for information backed by documentation is like a walk in a nice park to me.
+When this came up I didn't just want information for my two friends, I also wanted the pleasure of finding out.

 First stop was the National Sleep Foundation where I popped the words artificial sweeteners, aspartame, and sweetener into their site’s search box.
-Checking each one individually yielded the same no results reply, but too many blogs came up when I Googled insomnia and artificial sweeteners together for me to let the initial zero results stop the investigation.
+Checking each one individually yielded the same zero results, but too many blogs came up when I Googled insomnia and artificial sweeteners together for me to let the initial no results stop the investigation.

 • What was all the buzz on products like Sugar Twin, Necta Sweet and Equal about?